What we said we’d do

 Annual accounts – spend and allowance

-The overall performance that is reported in our Annual Accounts represents a different performance view and shows forecast costs below allowances of £0.9bn.
-There are several factors driving this divergence between the performance observed from those reported directly to Ofgem in the Regulatory Reporting Packs.
-The different views of the reporting are summarised in the table below:
+The overall performance that is reported in our Regulatory Financial Performance Report (RFPR) represents a different performance view and shows forecast costs to be below adjusted allowances by £1.3bn.
+There are several factors driving this divergence between the performance observed from that reported directly to Ofgem in the Regulatory Reporting Packs.
+The differences are summarised in the table below:

 • Adjustments to reflect timing of spend (phasing allowances and edge effects in the table above) of £0.8bn